Best Natural Fabric Kids Clothes: Cotton, Linen & More

 At Mama Fern, every piece in our kids' collection prioritizes natural fabrics that are gentle on skin and built to withstand real family life.

-Natural fabrics can cost 20-40% more upfront than synthetic alternatives.
-But the math often works out when you factor in durability — a quality organic cotton tee that lasts through two kids is cheaper per-wear than a fast-fashion polyester piece that pills after five washes.
+Natural fabrics can cost 20 to 40% more upfront than synthetic alternatives.
+But the math often works out when you factor in durability.
+A quality organic cotton tee that lasts through two kids is cheaper per wear than a fast-fashion polyester piece that pills after five washes.

 Think of it as investing in fewer, better pieces rather than constantly replacing cheap ones.

 Your kids don't care about fabric certifications.
-They care about comfort — and natural fabrics deliver that in spades.
-By choosing cotton, linen, wool, or hemp, you're giving them clothing that feels better, lasts longer, and aligns with the values you're building your family around.
+They care about comfort, and natural fabrics give them plenty of it.
+By choosing cotton, linen, wool, or hemp, you're giving them clothing that feels better, lasts longer, and fits the values you're building your family around.

 We launch March 16th!
 Get weekly blogs, family style tips, and be first to shop when we open.